Masters in Environmental Education in Michigan

 Learning about environmental education is essential, so people can understand more about environmental issues and how to live sustainably.
 If you want to pursue a leadership career in this field, getting a Masters in Environmental Education (MEE) could give you the skills and knowledge you need to tackle environmental challenges head-on.

 Environmental educators differ from K-12 teachers in that their focus tends to be strictly on ecological concerns, and factors that affect and are affected by the environment.
 Depending on a student’s level of interest in either the scientific aspect of the field or the educational one, there are a variety of possible applications for a masters degree in environmental education in Michigan.

-Programs in Environmental Education Masters in Michigan
+Popular Schools with Environmental Education Masters in Michigan

 |Agricultural and Extension Education||Michigan State University||MS|